RTFTR/AccentColorizer-E11-ForWASDK/README.md

 # AccentColorizer-E11 For WindowsAppSDK File Explorer

+# This project is no longer maintained as the original project started to support WASDK explorer.

 Starting from 25309(Old Insiders Dev), Microsoft introduced WindowsAppSDK File Explorer.
 However, the location of icons for the new File Explorer was changed.
 This is why the original AccentColorizer-E11 is not working.
 I edited a bit to make it work.